-Minimised software vendors and tech point solutions: Cleansed, standardised, de-duplicated data transformed into a single customer view within a CDP means that every team has access to the most complete and up-to-date customer information.
+Minimized software vendors and tech point solutions: Cleansed, standardized, de-duplicated data transformed into a single customer view within a CDP means that every team has access to the most complete and up-to-date customer information.
 When every team is given access to the same tool, the same dataset, and the same breadth and depth of functionality, you don’t have to invest in multiple tools for multiple teams.
-This saves costs, frees time from training teams and managing vendors, and ultimately unites your business around the customer, facilitating personalised and efficiently-executed customer experiences at every touchpoint.
+This saves costs, frees time from training teams and managing vendors, and ultimately unites your business around the customer, facilitating personalized and efficiently-executed customer experiences at every touchpoint.

 Cost-saving outcomes for teams

-Reduced waste and maximised budget: Using a CDP, you can perform advanced audience segmentation and suppression to reduce wasteful ad spend and maximise your budget.
-High-value audiences are targeted for personalised campaigns, while low-value or churned audiences are suppressed to avoid spending your budget on people who are unlikely to convert.
+Reduced waste and maximized budget: Using a CDP, you can perform advanced audience segmentation and suppression to reduce wasteful ad spend and maximize your budget.
+High-value audiences are targeted for personalized campaigns, while low-value or churned audiences are suppressed to avoid spending your budget on people who are unlikely to convert.
 This combination of saved costs and precise targeting leads to high-impact campaigns that drive growth.